WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

  * **Meadow.OS Flashing from CLI** - We pulled the Meadow.OS firmware uploading out of the Visual Studio IDE and moved it into the CLI for a more streamlined and reliable Meadow.OS upload experience.
  * **WiFi Enumeration Fix** - You can now enumerate WiFi networks without having to first connect to a Network.
- * **Faster, More Reliable OS Startup** - Meadow.OS startup is more robust and can handle a mismatch between co-processor firmware or runtime version better.
+ * **Faster, More Reliable OS Startup** - Meadow.OS startup is more robust and better handles a mismatch between co-processor firmware or runtime version.
  * **Exceptions on Reflection.Emit(ted) code work** - Exceptions via code that was executed from `Reflection.Emit()` now work properly.
 Previously they would tear down the .NET runtime.
  * **WiFi Memory Leak Fixed** - Network requests no longer leak memory.
  * **Networking Server Methods** - `UdpClient`, `TcpListener` and `TcpClient` are all working now.
 Note that we're still working on `HttpListener`.
  * **Meadow.OS Watchdog Timer** - You can now use the hardware watch timer, which will automatically restart the device in case of an application hang.
  * **`TextDisplayMenu`** - Meadow.Foundation now has a new library called `TextDisplayMenu` that allows for easy menu creation and interaction.
- * **Meadow.Foundation `GraphicsLibrary` Upgrades** - The Graphics Library available in Meadow.Foundation got some serious performance upgrades, as well as the ability to run `TextDisplayMenu` on any graphics display (as well as `ITextDisplay`s).
+ * **Meadow.Foundation `GraphicsLibrary` Upgrades** - The Graphics Library available in Meadow.Foundation got some serious performance upgrades, as well as the ability to run `TextDisplayMenu` on any graphics display (as well as `CharacterDisplay`s).

 ## Meadow.Foundation